qiita-spots/qiita/qiita_pet/support_files/doc/source/analyzingsamples/processingworkflowpagecommands.rst

     * Measures biodiversity
     * Determined by the number of species and the proportions between the numbers of those species.
     * **Citation**: *Fisher, R.A., Corbert, A.S., Williams, C.B.
 (1943).
 “The Relationship Between the Number of Species and the Number of Individuals in a Random Sample of an Animal Population”.
 J. Animal Ecol.
 (12): 42-58.*
-  * **Number of jobs**: number of jobs running???
+  * **Number of jobs**: Number of workers to use
   * **Phylogenetic tree** (required for some beta diversities, ie. UniFrac): The phylogenetic tree to be used with beta analyses (only include when necessary ie. UniFrac)
-   * currently only tree that can be used is the GreenGenes 97% OTU based phylogenetic tree
+   * Currently only tree that can be used is the GreenGenes 97% OTU based phylogenetic tree
   * **Citation**: *Whittaker, R. H. (1960).
 “Vegetation of the Siskiyou Mountains, Oregon and California”.
 Ecological Monographs.
 (30)” 279–338.*
 * **Commands from Alpha Diversity Data**
  * **Alpha Correlation**: Determines if the numeric sample metadata category is correlated with alpha diversity